 - Demand full transparency in the deals the County cuts with developers.

 - Preserve Arlington’s cultural heritage.
-Stop permitting the destruction of historic structures.
+Stop permitting the destruction of historic structures like the Rouse estate.

 - Save our parks, streams and tree canopy.
-Stop clearcutting wooded areas on public property.
+Stop clearcutting wooded areas along streams like Donaldson Run and Gulf Branch.

 If you share my agenda, then: